 Federal Government teams are working to ensure our missions have secure, cost-effective, and stable services to secure these web services.
-We have developed this proposed Certificate Policy to address emerging Internet requirements and to support the establishment of a new Public Trust Device Public Key Infrastructure (PKI) for .mil and .gov websites.
+We developed this Certificate Policy to address Internet PKI requirements and to support the establishment of the new U.S. Federal Public Trust TLS Public Key Infrastructure (PKI) for .mil and .gov web services.

-We welcome and encourage public and community comment on this draft Certificate Policy.
+We welcome and encourage public and community comment on this Certificate Policy.

 The browser community, commercial and non-profit trust store owners, and Standards Development Organizations have rapidly been adopting emerging technology and new requirements for the public Internet and Hypertext Transfer Protocol (HTTPS).
 These requirements are intended to protect consumers, protect website operators from spoofing incidents, and promote an open and transparent trust model across the globe.
 These requirements include:

 - Requiring Certificate Transparency (CT) starting in April 2018

 - Requiring increasingly shorter lifetimes of the validity of certificates used for publicly trusted web services

 - Public disclosure of all certificate policies, practices and procedures by all Certification Authorities

 This Certificate Policy was developed for Federal Government missions and addresses Internet PKI requirements defined and governed by six (6) communities.

 - Federal Government security requirements, standards and missions

 - CA Browser Forum